 It’s helpful to have a CRM that keeps track of your leads’ marketing-related activity.
 That way, you know which pages they’ve visited, what they’ve downloaded, and whether they’ve reached out to your company before.
 When carrying out your sales strategy, do so in a way that can fulfill the promises extended by marketing.
 Take a look at the content on your website, your company’s slogan, and your buyer personas.
 Use this information to create the perfect pitch.

 After, connect with the marketing team to let them know whether that was a good lead or whether the buyer personas and the content on the website need adjustment.
-If your team doesn’t yet meet regularly with marketing, bring the issue to your manager.
+If your team does not meet regularly with marketing, bring the issue to your manager.
 Marketing and sales alignment is critical for your plan’s success.

-But there are other obstacles to look out for, too — and it’s important that you recognize them.
+But there are other obstacles to look out for, too — and you must have them.

 7. Obstacles to Success

 This is a unique addition I haven’t seen in many plans, but I think it’s an important component.
 This is where you lay out what could prevent you from reaching your goals and highlight areas where you might need some help.
 The truth is that you likely know what will get in the way of your success.
 So instead of using these obstacles as excuses later, point them out at the beginning.

 Think carefully: What obstacles will keep you from succeeding?

 Do you need new tools or different technology?
 More flexibility?
 Better internal support?
 Put it down in writing now.
 That way, when you present your plan to your manager (and I strongly encourage you to present your plan to your manager and maybe even a few peers), you give them a chance to support you.